LitRitt/Ignited/README.md

 4. Build + run app! 🎉

 ## Licensing

-Due to the licensing of emulator cores used by Ignited, I have no choice but to distribute Ignited under the **AGPLv3 license**.
-That being said, I explicitly give permission for anyone to use, modify, and distribute all *my* original code for this project in any form, with or without attribution, without fear of legal consequences (dependencies remain under their original licenses, however).
+Ignited is licensed under the **AGPLv3 license** which ensures that all improvements made to forks of this project must be made open source in order to benefit all users.

 ## Contact Me

-* Email: dev@litritt.com
 * Discord: [Ignited Emulator](https://discord.gg/qEtKFJt5dR)